dimitardanailov/b2b-contracts-tips-tricks/README.md

 ##### Layer 2

-Layer 2 are job boards with at least one an intro or technical call;
+Layer 2 are job boards with at least an intro or technical call;

 - [https://www.usebraintrust.com](https://www.usebraintrust.com/);
 - [https://www.9am.works/](https://www.9am.works/);

 ##### Layer 3

 My income from layer 3 is 0.
+I don't have job offers from the platform;

 - [https://andela.com](https://andela.com);